moi-kei/DeerCounter/README.md

 - `app.py`: Main application file.
 - `image_analyser.py`: Module for analyzing images and extracting flight path data.
+- `imagelistwidget.py`: Module for displaying a list of images and selecting a folder.
+- `imageviewer.py`: Module for displaying images.
+- `MainWindow.py` : The mainwindow for the application which houses the widgets
 - `predict_image.py`: Module for predicting bounding boxes of objects in images using AI.
-- `imageviewer.py`: Module for displaying images.
-- `imagelistwidget.py`: Module for displaying a list of images and selecting a folder.
 - `webenginewidget.py`: Module for displaying a map using WebEngineView.
 - `models/`: Directory containing pre-trained AI models.
 - `README.md`: This README file.